Pan-Seared Halibut with Meyer Lemon & White Grapefruit Balsamic

 Pairings

-Serve with roasted asparagus, broccolini, jasmine rice, quinoa, or a simple mixed greens salad with olive oil and citrus.
+Serve with asparagus, broccolini, rice, quinoa, roasted potatoes, or a light salad.

 Recipe Notes